c2079617/Dissertation/README.md

 ├── receipts/                        # Folder to store temporarily downloaded receipt images │   └── sample.jpg
 ├── utils/                           # Helper modules
 │   ├── image_processor.py           # OpenCV preprocessing
 │   ├── receipt_parser.py            # Tesseract OCR + GPT structuring
 │   └── gdrive_sync.py               # Google Drive sync and monitoring
+│   └── email_fetcher.py             # Email Input
+│   └── iot_sender.py                # Link to Azure IoT Hub
 └── README.md

+---

 ## 🚀 How It Works

-1. The user sends a photo of a receipt.
+1. Checks Gmail inbox for new `.jpg/.png` receipt attachments
+2. Syncs a specified Google Drive folder for any new receipt uploads
-2. The image is preprocessed (grayscale, thresholding) using OpenCV.
+3. Preprocesses the image (grayscale, thresholding)
-3. Tesseract OCR extracts the text from the receipt.
+4. Uses OCR to extract raw text from the receipt
-4. The raw text is sent to GPT-4 to be structured as JSON data.
+5. Sends the text to GPT to generate structured JSON data
+6. Saves the JSON to the `results/` folder
+7. Sends the data to Azure IoT Hub
+8. Sends a summarized report with charts via email

+---

+## 🔐 .env Configuration

+OPENAI_API_KEY=your_openai_key_here
+IOTHUB_CONNECTION_STRING=your_azure_iot_hub_connection_string
+EMAIL_USER=yourgmail@gmail.com
+EMAIL_PASS=your_gmail_app_password

+---

+## 📨 Email-Based Input

+	•	Send an email to your configured Gmail inbox
+	•	The system will download any .jpg, .jpeg, or .png attachments
+	•	Each will be processed automatically

+---

+## 🔗 Azure IoT Hub Integration

+The structured receipt data is sent to Azure IoT Hub where it can later be:
+	•	Streamed into Azure SQL or Cosmos DB
+	•	Visualized via Power BI
+	•	Used to trigger alerts or automation

+---

+## 📬 Author

+Jack Kong
+Sheffield Hallam University – BSc Computer Science 2025 Dissertation Project